|

-Getting Sprint Prepaid Phones by
+Getting Sprint Prepaid

 Going

-With an MVNO
+With An MVNO

 Sprint partners with literally